tsuru/tsuru/docs/using/php.rst

     $ git commit -m 'adding plugins for S3'
     $ git push tsuru master

-Now, just inject the right values for these environments with tsuru env-set as bellow:
+Now, just inject the right values for these environments with tsuru env-set as below:

 .. highlight:: bash